 “Love your Liver, it’s on your left.”
 She continued, pointing to the medial pulse position on her left wrist – the location of Liver pulse.

 She was right, the Liver, in health, gives us amazing flexibility.
 It gives us vision and ingenuity as individuals to plan our our lives – or it can become very stuck and congested making us brittle, angry and frustrated.
 By understanding Liver’s role in health we can learn how to utilize its virtues or when we need to give ourselves a little kick to help move more fluidly.

 Liver’s major functions in Western medicine – a quick look.

 I use lower case for when I am speaking of the western function of organs and upper case for Asian/Chinese medicine functionality.

-The liver manufactures bile–that greenish/yellow alkalizing goo that our bodies use to breakdown fats.
-It then stores the bile in the gall bladder for later use.
+The liver manufactures bile – that greenish/yellow alkalizing goo that our bodies use to breakdown fats.
+It then stores the bile in the gallbladder for later use.
 The liver is responsible for storing fat soluble vitamins including B12, A, D, E & K. It also helps maintain blood sugar levels and also plays an active role in regulating the volume of blood flowing in the body, which is how it helps to maintain body temperature.
 It creates plasma proteins and heparin that inhibit blood coagulation.
 The liver breaks down toxins and poisons into less harmful compounds whenever possible and then removes them from the body along with old red blood cells that it has broken down.
-Finally, the liver manufactures most of our cholesterol–which isn’t a bad thing.
-We need cholesterol, we just need it in balance.
+Finally, the liver manufactures most of our cholesterol – which isn’t a bad thing.
+We need cholesterol, we just need it to be in balance.

 The Liver’s functions and sphere of influence in Asian medicine.